 As the BBC’s specialist disinformation reporter, I expect nasty stuff from conspiracy theorists.Marianna Spring – BBC Disinformation Unit

-Marianna spends a great deal of her social media time playing the victim of online abuse.
+Marianna spends much of her social media time playing the victim of online abuse.
 She likes to create long threads detailing how she is allegedly attacked for, what she claims, is her simply highlighting “conspiracy theories”.

-On Sunday, the day after the London rally, she would tweet some screenshots of messages she claimed were sent attacking her ‘great work’.
+On Sunday, the day after the London rally, she would tweet screenshots of messages she claimed were sent attacking her ‘great work’.
 She literally spent the day liking and retweeting everyone who sympathised.
-Here’s a video of her timeline that doesn’t show the half of the day’s emotive-fest.
+Here’s a video of her timeline that doesn’t show half of the day’s emotive fest.

-In March there was a rally at Hyde Park from which Marianna would report from.
+In March there was a rally at Hyde Park from which Marianna would report.
 She claimed there were “More than a thousand anti-lockdown protesters” in attendance.